 Primary insomnia occurs when it is not directly associated with any other health conditions or disorders.
-Secondary insomnia occurs when sleep problems are associated with health conditions like depression, anxiety, pain, and chronic or acute diseases like asthma, cancer and arthritis.
-It can also be associated with medications or drugs like alcohol, nicotine and caffeine.
+Secondary insomnia occurs when sleep problems are associated with health conditions like depression, anxiety, pain, and chronic or acute diseases like asthma, cancer, and arthritis.
+It can also be associated with medications or drugs like alcohol, nicotine, and caffeine.

 Insomnia can be chronic (long-term) or acute (short term).
 Acute insomnia can last from one night to a few weeks while chronic insomnia occurs at least three nights a week for a month or longer.
 Acute causes of insomnia may include acute stressors or illnesses, medications, and abrupt lifestyle, work or environmental changes.
 The two most common causes of chronic insomnia are depression and anxiety.
-Other causes of chronic insomnia may include stress, chronic medical conditions and sleep disorders like sleep apnea, narcolepsy and restless legs syndrome.
+Other causes of chronic insomnia may include stress, chronic medical conditions and sleep disorders like sleep apnea, narcolepsy, and restless legs syndrome.

 Call 678-443-4000 today for an appointment!

 If you think you have insomnia, seek help from a licensed health care provider.
-An evaluation may include a medical history, a sleep history and diary, a sleep study, brain EEG and other specialized testing to identify causes of secondary insomnia.
+An evaluation may include a medical history, sleep history and diary, a sleep study, brain EEG and other specialized testing to identify causes of secondary insomnia.
 Elevated bedtime hormone levels of the hormone cortisol are a common cause of insomnia.
 It is important to identify the underlying cause of your insomnia.
-Treating the symptoms of insomnia with prescriptions and over the counter medications will often loss their effectiveness and may cause dependency.
+Treating the symptoms of insomnia with prescriptions and over the counter medications will often lose their effectiveness and may cause dependency.

 Tips for combating insomnia include: